 There are three core link contract patterns used for different stages of defining an XDI authorization relationship.

 A link contract template is a link contract containing XDI variables that must be replaced by the authorizing authority in order to create a valid link contract instance.
 A link contract template may be published by any XDI authority, not just a requesting or authorizing authority.
 Templates provided by neutral third parties make it much easier for link contracts to be standardized, promoting interoperability of XDI vocabulary and permissions.
+Note: Separating the RA and TA function has not been specified in detailed examples in this working draft or tested in implementation by TC members.

 A link contract instance is produced by replacing the variables in a link contract template.

-A meta link contract is a special link contract used by a requesting authority to govern acceptance of link contract instances conforming to a specific link contract template.
-The meta link contract expresses the policies enforced by a specific requesting authority for accepting instances of a specific link contract template.
-The address of a meta link contract is algorithmically derived from the address of the link contract template on which it is based, providing a standard way to authorize acceptance of link contract instances based on a known template.
+A governor link contract is a special link contract used by a requesting authority to govern acceptance of link contract instances conforming to a specific link contract template.
+The governor link contract expresses the policies enforced by a specific requesting authority for accepting instances of a specific link contract template.
+The address of a governor link contract is algorithmically derived from the address of the link contract template on which it is based, providing a standard way to authorize acceptance of link contract instances based on a known template.
+The governor link contract also provides a way for the AA to update the link contract instance repeatedly as needed, or to delete the instance.Link Contract Establishment

 The LC establishment process describes building block patterns for multiple use cases.
 As a health warning, the TC has not worked out use cases involving write access to an AA’s graph as much as worked on read access ($get) at the time of this graph and there may be as-yet-unexplored consistency issues with writes.

 A spectrum of use cases example for read access for LC establishment involving read access ($get) to the AA’s graph are: